yulu/money.sense/content/posts/new-year-resolution-wealth-management.md

 SRS has lower liquidity and withdrawal is subject to tax regulations, so it's not really necessary to contribute if you are not benefit much from the tax reduction.
 I use a spreadsheet to track family income and various tax-saving initiatives to determine the SRS contribution.
 For example, if we've reached the tax savings limit of 80k, there's no need to contribute further.

-My husband utilizes his company's matching donation policy to make regular contributions, effectively offsetting the added tax.
+My husband utilizes his company's donation matching policy to make regular contributions, effectively offsetting the added tax while contributing to public good.

 #### 3️⃣ Review Your Housing Loan

 Recently, when selling our house and reviewing documents, I discovered that the floating interest rate on our mortgage had reached over 4%.
-Even though the monthly deduction statement indicated an increase of over 1000 dollars, I couldn't find the specific interest rate anywhere.
+Even though the monthly deduction statement indicated an increase of over 1000 dollars, I couldn't find the specific interest rate statedd anywhere.
 Regularly reviewing your housing loan becomes more critical during periods of high interest rates!

 #### 4️⃣ Update Your CPF Nomination